FIRMS Frequently Asked Questions

 Questions about MODIS Active Fire Data

-If you wish to view the MODIS swath image that corresponds to the active fire detections, please go to Worldview
+If you wish to view the MODIS reflectance imagery that corresponds to the active fire detections, please go to Worldview.

 What does a MODIS active fire detection mean on the ground?

-The satellites take a ‘snapshot’ of events as it passes over the earth.
-Each hotspot/active fire detection represents the center of a 1km (approx.) pixel flagged as containing one or more fires, or other thermal anomalies (such as volcanoes).
+Satellites take a ‘snapshot’ of events as they pass over earth.
+Each hotspot/active fire detection represents the center of a 1 km (approx.) pixel flagged as containing one or more fires or other thermal anomalies (such as volcanoes).
 The “location” is the center point of the pixel (not necessarily the coordinates of the actual fire).
 The actual pixel size varies with the scan and track (see: What does scan and track mean?).
-The fire is often less than 1km in size (see: What size fires can be detected?).
-We are not able to determine the exact fire size, what we do know is that at least one fire is located within that 1km pixel.
+The fire is often less than 1 km in size (see: What size fires can be detected?).
+We are not able to determine the exact fire size; what we do know is that at least one fire is located within that 1 km pixel.
 Sometimes you will see several active fires in a line.
 This generally represents a fire front.

 Are there any missing MODIS fire data?

 Terra was launched 18 December 1999 and Aqua was launched 4 May 2002.
 High quality active fire observations are available from the Terra satellite starting November 2000 and from the Aqua satellite starting 4 July 2002 onwards.

 In the fire data archive, there are several days where data were not collected and days with lower than usual fire counts due to reasons such as sensor outage.
 These include, but are not limited to: 15 April 2001, 15 June to 3 July 2001, and 19 to 28 March 2002.